 Device integrity applies to both the devices and data being transmitted within the IoT ecosystem.
 The integrity of a device starts with proving it is what it says it is.
 With a strong unique device identity, it can be ensured that the devices are legitimate - reducing counterfeit products and protecting a company's brand.
 Data integrity is an often-overlooked requirement, but connected devices and systems rely on the authenticity and reliability of the information being transmitted.

-1.3 Using the RA Family MCU SCE7 and FAW Hardware Security Features
+2. RA Family MCU Hardware Security Features